 Non-owner auto insurance is for drivers who don't own a car but still want coverage while they are renting vehicles or driving someone else's car.
 Getting quotes for non-owner coverage is more difficult than it is for standard auto insurance, as some insurers do not offer these policies.

-However, major insurance companies that are known to generally offer non-owner car insurance coverage include GEICO, State Farm and Progressive.
-Out of these companies, we found that GEICO offered the cheapest non-owner car insurance policy quotes, at 26% less than the average annual cost.
+However, major insurance companies that are known to generally offer non-owner car insurance coverage include Geico, State Farm and Progressive.
+Out of these companies, Geico offered the cheapest non-owner car insurance policy quotes, at 26% less than the average annual cost.

-Although we found that GEICO's rates were the cheapest, the best non-owner car insurance company for you will heavily depend on where you live, as the insurers willing to offer this kind of policy in any given area can vary.
+Although Geico's rates were the cheapest, the best non-owner car insurance company for you will heavily depend on where you live, as the insurers willing to offer this kind of policy in any given area can vary.
 To find the cheapest non-vehicle owner insurance rates, you will likely have to call multiple insurers in your area and compare quotes.

 Non-owner car insurance is also cheaper than typical policies because insurers assume you will drive less frequently and are less likely to file a claim.
 One of the questions insurance companies typically ask is the number of miles you plan to drive in a year.
 People who drive more often are at a higher risk of getting into an accident, causing the insurance company to pay out for a claim.
 Insurers will assume that people who don't own a car won't drive very often, and therefore they will charge less for non-owner policies.